HelgeApps/PolicyApps/README.md

 ### Data Collection

-Our apps use the following third-party services:
+Our apps do not collect any personal information from you.

+We utilize the following third-party services to collect anonymous usage data for analytics and performance monitoring purposes.
+This data helps us understand how users interact with the apps, identify and fix bugs faster, and continuously improve user experience.

 #### 1. Google AdMob (Mobile Ads)
 Used for displaying advertisements in the apps.